- Last updated:

 - Abstinence is common, and developmentally normal at younger ages.
 Very few 11-14 year olds are sexually experienced.
 Less than 25% of 15 year olds and only 50% of 17 year olds are sexually experienced.

-- Requiring effective contraception may expose these adolescents to additional physical harms (e.g. clotting risks estrogen containing contraceptives) or social harms (e.g. disclosure of sexual behaviors to parents/guardians).
+- Requiring effective contraception may expose these adolescents to additional physical harms (e.g. clotting risks from estrogen containing contraceptives) or social harms (e.g. disclosure of sexual behaviors to parents/guardians).

 Having said this, there are certainly sub-groups of adolescents at higher risk for unintended pregnancies.